Information for your stay

-Welcome to Château de Planquery
+Welcome to Château de Planquery – a place where time passes a little more slowly.

 Of course, we hope you will never need these numbers –